 - Long Neck: He has a long skinny neck that gives his head a wide range of motion.

-- Mix-and-Match Critter: Like the Indominus rex, the Indoraptor has crocodilian fangs, osteoderms and quills, and suspiciously human-like arms with opposable thumbs on his hands.
+- Mix-and-Match Critter: Like the Indominus rex, the Indoraptor has crocodilian fangs, osteoderms and quills.
 Unlike his predecessor, he also has raptorial claws on his feet.

 - More Teeth than the Osmond Family: Like his predecessor, he has a large mouth full of irregular crocodilian fangs.